netenglabs/suzieq/docs/2020-priority.md

 ~~    * maybe be able to just start with one IP address and then discover
       everything that must be polled by suzieq
 * ~~support augmenting columns (like adding peerHostname in OSPF when all we have is peerIP)~~
-* change gen_schema to ignore _ fields
 * ~~make column manipulation at higher level than engine.py~~
-* ~~Schema evolution and versioning to make suzieq less brittle to changes in the schema~~
+* ~~Schema evolution and versioning to make suzieq less brittle to changes in the schema~~ ~~* Web-based GUI--
-* Network wide summarize to take advantage of data across all commands ~~* Web-based GUI--
---  * ~Do you have a framework you'd like the GUI to use?~~ --  * For what functions would you use a GUI?~~
+--  * ~Do you have a framework you'd like the GUI to use?~~
-  * caching and performance
-~~* suzieq as a daemon--
-  * do we need suzieq as a daemon -- what are the use cases
 * ~~REST API~~
-* Create tags or other ways to group  in a hierarchical way
-  * possibly reuse ansible grouping
 * Kubernetes
   * understand topology, pod and cluster
   * calico, cilium, vxlan
   * asserts
 * Better unit tests with mocking instead of just end-to-end with real data.
-* Integration with performance analysis
-  * integration with prometheus and influxdb
-  * what do we want to be able to do with this?
 * ~~Arista EVPN~~
-* Integration with systems for notification of events
-  * slack   * ???
 * ~~Users can do their own queries~~
   * ~~pandas or pandas sql query~~
 ~~* Great expectations or some other way of better verifying data output